-AF affects approximately 1% of the population in the United States.
+Afib affects approximately 1% of the population in the United States.
 It is the most common cardiac arrhythmia, or irregular heartbeat, encountered in clinical practice and accounts for more doctor visits and hospital days than any other cardiac arrhythmia.
-AF is a condition wherein abnormal electrical impulses cause the atria, or upper chambers of the heart, to fibrillate, or quiver, at rapid rates of 400 to 600 beats per minute.
+Afib is a condition wherein abnormal electrical impulses cause the atria, or upper chambers of the heart, to fibrillate, or quiver, at rapid rates of 400 to 600 beats per minute.
 As a result of this quivering, blood in the atria may become static, creating an increased risk that a blood clot will form and cause a stroke or other serious complications.
-If AF persists, patients often progress from experiencing AF intermittently to having AF continuously, a condition that is more difficult to treat.
-Symptoms of AF may include heart palpitations, dizziness, fatigue and shortness of breath, and these symptoms may be debilitating and life threatening in some cases.
-Although there is often no specific cause of AF, the condition is often associated with high blood pressure and other forms of heart disease.
-In most cases, AF is associated with cardiovascular disease, in particular hypertension, congestive heart failure, left ventricular dysfunction, coronary artery disease and valvular disease.
+If Afib persists, patients often progress from experiencing Afib intermittently to having Afib continuously, a condition that is more difficult to treat.
+Symptoms of Afib may include heart palpitations, dizziness, fatigue and shortness of breath, and these symptoms may be debilitating and life threatening in some cases.
+Although there is often no specific cause of Afib, the condition is often associated with high blood pressure and other forms of heart disease.
+In most cases, Afib is associated with cardiovascular disease, in particular hypertension, congestive heart failure, left ventricular dysfunction, coronary artery disease and valvular disease.

 In the United States we primarily sell our products to medical centers through our direct sales force.
-AtriCure Europe, B.V., our wholly-owned subsidiary incorporated and based in the Netherlands, markets and sells our products throughout Europe and the Middle East primarily through distributors, while in certain markets, such as Germany and the Benelux region, sales are made directly to medical centers.
+AtriCure Europe B.V., our wholly-owned subsidiary incorporated and based in the Netherlands, markets and sells our products throughout Europe and the Middle East primarily through distributors, while in certain markets, such as Germany, France and the Benelux region, sales are made directly to medical centers.
 Additionally, we sell our products to other international distributors, primarily in Asia, South America and Canada.
 Our business is primarily transacted in U.S. dollars with the exception of transactions with our European subsidiary which are substantially transacted in Euros.

-We were incorporated in the State of Delaware as AtriCure, Inc. on October 31, 2000 in connection with a spin-off transaction from Enable Medical Corporation, in which shares of our common stock were distributed to the Enable shareholders.
-The spin-off was intended to allow us to focus on the development of products designed to treat AF and to raise capital for that purpose, while Enable continued its broader research and manufacturing activities.
+We were incorporated in the State of Delaware as AtriCure, Inc. on October 31, 2000 in connection with a spin-off transaction from Enable Medical Corporation ("Enable") in which shares of our common stock were distributed to Enable shareholders.
+The spin-off was intended to allow us to focus on the development of products designed to treat Afib and to raise capital for that purpose, while Enable continued its broader research and manufacturing activities.
 On August 5, 2005, we completed an initial public offering of our common stock.
 On August 10, 2005, we acquired Enable Medical Corporation, the manufacturer of our Isolator clamps, which are an essential part of our Synergy System.
-We have two operating subsidiaries: (i) AtriCure Europe B.V., a company incorporated under the laws of the Netherlands in December 2005; and (ii) AtriCure, LLC, a limited liability company organized under the laws of Delaware in October 2012.
+On December 31, 2013, we acquired Endoscopic Technologies, Inc. ("Estech"), a medical device company focused primarily on RF ablation products.
+We have two operating subsidiaries: (i) AtriCure Europe B.V., a company incorporated under the laws of the Netherlands in December 2005 and (ii) AtriCure, LLC, a limited liability company organized under the laws of Delaware in October 2012.